fax4ever/self-service-agent-blueprint/README.md

 The quickstart includes visual workflow diagrams that illustrate how each agent's state machine operates.
 These diagrams help you understand the conversation flow, decision points, and transitions between states.

+> **Note:** These workflow diagrams are illustrative examples of agentic workflows and may not be aligned with the actual workflows implemented in the codebase.
+They are intended to help visualize the general concepts and patterns used in agent state machines, rather than serve as precise documentation of the current implementation.

 #### Available Workflow Diagrams

 | Agent | Diagram | Description |